-After the terrorist attacks on September 11, 2001, the United States Department of the Treasury initiated the Terrorist Finance Tracking Program (TFTP) to identify, track, and pursue terrorists – such as Al-Qaida – and their networks.
-The U.S. Treasury Department is uniquely positioned to track terrorist money flows and assist in broader U.S. Government efforts to uncover terrorist cells and map terrorist networks here at home and around the world.
+After the terrorist attacks on September 11, 2001, the United States Department of the Treasury (Treasury) initiated the Terrorist Finance Tracking Program (TFTP) to identify, track, and pursue terrorists — such as Al-Qaida, Hizballah, HAMAS and their networks.
+This was an important part of Treasury’s larger effort to track terrorist money flows and assist in broader U.S. government efforts to uncover terrorist cells and map terrorist networks here at home and around the world.

-- These U.S. Treasury Department efforts have not only disrupted terrorist networks, they have saved lives.
-Since the start of the program, the TFTP has provided thousands of valuable leads to U.S. Government agencies and other governments that have aided in the prevention or investigation of many of the most visible and violent terrorist attacks and attempted attacks of the past decade.
+Treasury efforts have not only disrupted terrorist networks, they have saved lives.
+Since the start of the program, the TFTP has provided hundreds of thousands of valuable leads to U.S. government agencies and other governments that have aided in the prevention or investigation of many of the most visible and violent terrorist attacks and attempted attacks of the past decade.

-- As part of its vital national security mission, the U.S. Treasury Department issues subpoenas to the Society for Worldwide Interbank Financial Telecommunication (SWIFT) – a Belgium-based company with U.S. offices that operates a worldwide messaging system used to transmit financial transaction information – seeking information on suspected international terrorists or their networks.
-Under the terms of the subpoenas, the U.S. Government may only review information as part of its efforts to prevent, detect, investigate, and prosecute terrorism.
+- As part of its vital national security mission, the Treasury issues subpoenas to the Society for Worldwide Interbank Financial Telecommunication (SWIFT) — a Belgium-based company with U.S. offices that operates a worldwide messaging system used to transmit financial transaction information — seeking information on suspected international terrorists or their networks.
+Under the terms of the subpoena, the U.S. government may only review information as part of its efforts to prevent, detect, investigate, and prosecute terrorism.

-- At the end of 2009 SWIFT stopped storing certain sets of these critical data on its U.S. servers and hosts those data in the European Union.
-The United States negotiated an agreement with the European Union on the processing and transfer of this information to the U.S. Treasury Department.
+- At the end of 2009, SWIFT stopped storing some of the information under subpoena on its U.S. servers; the data are now stored in the European Union.
+The United States negotiated an agreement with the European Union on the processing and transfer of this information to Treasury.
 The Agreement became effective on August 1, 2010.

-- Based on information that identifies an individual or entity, the U.S. Government is able to conduct targeted searches against the limited subset of records provided by SWIFT in order to trace financial transactions related to suspected terrorist activity.
+- Based on information that identifies an individual or entity, the U.S. government is able to conduct targeted searches against a limited subset of records provided by SWIFT, in order to trace financial transactions related to suspected terrorist activity, including terrorist funding.

-- By following the money, the TFTP has allowed the U.S. and our allies to identify and locate operatives and their financiers, chart terrorist networks, and help keep money out of their hands.
+- By following the money, the TFTP has allowed the United States and our allies to identify and locate operatives and their financiers, chart terrorist networks, and help keep money out of their hands.

-- The TFTP is firmly rooted in sound legal authority, based on statutory mandates that include the International Emergency Economic Powers Act (IEEPA) and the United Nations Participation Act (UNPA), as well as specific Executive Orders.
+- The TFTP is firmly rooted in Treasury’s legal authority, based on statutory mandates that include the International Emergency Economic Powers Act (IEEPA) and the United Nations Participation Act (UNPA), as well as specific Executive Orders.

 - The TFTP does not involve data mining.
-In fact, most people would never have information that would be included in the SWIFT data seen by counter-terrorism analysts under the TFTP.
-We work to ensure the appropriate and limited use of the information while maintaining respect for individual privacy.
+In fact, most personal identifying information would never be included in the SWIFT data seen by counter-terrorism analysts under the TFTP.
+We work to ensure the appropriate and limited use of the information while maintaining a high degree of protection for individual privacy.

-- SWIFT is overseen by a committee drawn from major central banks – including the U.S. Federal Reserve, the Bank of England, the European Central Bank, the Bank of Japan, and the lead overseer, the National Bank of Belgium.
-The overseers have been informed about SWIFT's participation in Treasury’s TFTP efforts and the safeguards and assurances put in place.
+- SWIFT is overseen by a committee drawn from major central banks — including the U.S. Federal Reserve, the Bank of England, the European Central Bank, the Bank of Japan, and the lead overseer, the National Bank of Belgium.
+The overseers have been informed about SWIFT's involvement in Treasury’s TFTP efforts and the safeguards and assurances that have been put in place.